 Another awesome driver that can be found at incredible prices is the Callaway X Hot.
 I’ve hit some absolute bombs with this driver and surprisingly really liked the look at address, even though I can see some people thinking otherwise.
 The overall feel/weight of the club was solid; I felt like I had pretty good control of the club face throughout the swing.

-Price-wise, this club can be found on ebay for a solid price, around $100 including shipping.
+Price-wise, this club can be found on ebay for a solid price in 2020, around $100 including shipping.
 Another option would be to pay a little extra and get the X Hot 2, another very solid driver that might yield you a couple extra yards.

 Most Consistent Driver: TaylorMade R1